Bachelor of Arts in Art History

 Students obtaining the B.A. in Art History should be able to

-- Other humanities disciplines via courses in history, foreign languages, general-education courses, and electives.
+8. exposure to related humanities disciplines via courses in history, foreign languages, general-education courses, and electives.